DataSeer/dataseer-web/doc/API.md

 #### Description

-This route return a role (JSON formated).
+This route return an role (JSON formated).

 #### Role required

-Accessible to users with the following role : **curator**.
+Accessible to users with the following role: **administrator**.

 #### Parameters